 Now that we’ve seen the different types of mounting displays and understood that they could have various causes, it’s time to talk about solutions.
 Mounting behavior can be drastically reduced or eliminated with owner intervention, time-outs, temporary isolation, object removal, obedience training, and, in extreme cases, medication.

-Early Intervention is Critical
+Early Intervention is Crucial

 We’ve already discussed the fact that puppies engage in mounting behavior as play.
 For many of them, this behavior is fleeting.
 For some, it needs to be corrected.

-Neutering and spaying early, between the age of eight weeks to six months, rather than waiting till they get older, is recommended.
+Neutering and spaying early, between the ages of eight weeks to six months, rather than waiting till they get older, is recommended.
 Mounting behavior doesn’t necessarily disappear with neutering and spaying, and if hormones are allowed too much time to shape the brain’s development, the behavior may remain even after surgery.

 The more time a dog has to develop mounting as part of its behavioral repertoire, the harder it will be to correct it.